Ongoing series

 Installation view, Fourteen Freedoms, 2021

-Dawn Kim (born Seoul, South Korea; lives Austin, TX) examines invisible systems of power through text and image.
+Dawn Kim (b.
+Seoul, South Korea; l.
+Austin, TX) examines invisible systems of power through text and image.
 She received a BFA from the Art Center College of Design, Pasadena, CA and an MFA in Photography from Yale University, New Haven, CT.
 Kim has exhibited at numerous venues, including Luke Glanton Gallery, Amsterdam, NY; Whitespace Gallery, Atlanta; ACRE, Chicago, IL; Yale School of Art, New Haven, CT; Blackbox Gallery and Hap Gallery, both Portland, OR; and Washer Dryer Projects, Salt Lake City, UT; as well as at Para Site, Hong Kong.
 Kim is the 2020-21 St. Elmo Arts Fellow at the University of Texas at Austin.

 David Rothenberg